DependableSystemsLab/eTainter/README.md

 python bin/analyzer.py -f runningExample.code -b -m 8
 ```

-The option -m ebables to set the allocated memory for the analysis (in gigabytes).
+The option -m enables setting the allocated memory for the analysis (in gigabytes).
 In this example, the allocated memory limit is set to 8 GB.
-The defalut value is 6 GB when the option -m is not used.
+The default value is 6 GB when the option -m is not used.

 ## Contact
 For questions about our paper or this code, please contact Asem Ghaleb (aghaleb@alumni.ubc.ca)